-Being a part of Mediterranean region, Korcula’s vegetation is Mediterranean too.
-More than 60% of Korcula surface is covered by dense conifer woods (some varieties of pine and cypress) or other Mediterranean plants: holm oak, carob, bay and olives, as well as scrubs of varieties of heather and herbs: rosemary, sage, lavender, marjoram, oregano..
-Korcula wad densely populated by various plant few thousands years ago, when Greeks arrived here too.
+Being a part of the Mediterranean region, Korcula’s vegetation is Mediterranean too.
+More than 60% of Korcula surface is covered by dense conifer woods (some varieties of pine and cypress) or other Mediterranean plants: holm oak, carob, bay and olives, as well as scrubs of varieties of heather and herbs: rosemary, sage, lavender, marjoram, oregano, Helichrysum italicum and many more.
+Korcula was densely populated by various plant few thousands of years ago when Greeks arrived here too.
 As Islands was so wooded, Greeks named it “Korkyra Melaina” meaning Black Korcula.

-On Korcula there is a lot of jackals (locally called “cagalj” – pronounced “chagaly) and mongooses, as well as some wild boars, hare, pheasants, raptors, and black birds too.
-Most of them are very hard to see as they tent to stay away from people, except birds that can be seen and heard all year around, as well as crickets that like to sing during hot summer’s days.
+On Korcula, there is a lot of jackals (locally called “cagalj” – pronounced “chagaly) and mongooses, as well as some wild boars, hare, pheasants, raptors, and blackbirds too.
+Most of them are very hard to see as they tend to stay away from people, except birds that can be seen and heard all year round, as well as crickets that like to sing during hot summer’s days.

 Domestic animals include goats, chicken, pigs, cats and dogs.
 You can also see swallow feeding their young ones in Korcula old town.